Who You Selling For

-Who You Selling For is the third studio album by American rock band The Pretty Reckless.
-It was released on October 21, 2016, by Razor & Tie.
+Who You Selling For is the third studio album by the American rock band the Pretty Reckless, released on October 21, 2016, by Razor & Tie.
 The album reached number 13 on the US Billboard 200 and number 23 on the UK Albums Chart.
-Its lead single, "Take Me Down", topped the Billboard US Mainstream Rock chart in October 2016.
+Its lead single, "Take Me Down", topped the US Billboard Mainstream Rock chart in October 2016.
 The album also spawned the singles "Oh My God" and "Back to the River".